tallgray/CreateResumeWebsiteInS3WithCloudFormation/Phase1/README.md

 View the Activity Log and select Click here to download
 ![Simply Static Download](https://s3.amazonaws.com/tallgray.info/uploads/articles/Phase1-generateSimplyStatic1.jpg)

 This will produce a .zip file, which you will then need to decompress.
 That's it!
 Our static resume website is ready to publish.
-Let's move on to creating the S3 Buckets where soon, we'll drop our website.
+Now, let's progress to the creation of S3 Buckets—the eventual home for our website.

 ## **Step 2.
 Create S3 Bucket with CloudFormation**
 For those that started reading, then decided LT;DR, and jumped to this section - the moment has arrived.
 It's time to make CloudFormation work, so go ahead, copy-n-paste the code below.
 For those that are still reading, let's review why we're taking the Infrastructure-as-Code approach in the first place.
 Well, it provides several advantages: